When planning to redecorate or trying out a new interior layout, being able to draw floor plan to scale is a good skill to have.

 You could also create paper cutouts of all the furniture, meaning you can easily try out different layouts as you go.

-If drawing isn’t your thing but you still need to draw a floor plan to scale, then consider signing up for a free account with Homestyler – it’s the best online app for drawing floor plans.
+If drawing isn’t your thing but you still need a floor plan, then consider signing up for a free account with Homestyler – it’s the best online app for drawing floor plans.